naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Happy: Ahhhh, finally!
 A break from all the monsters!

-OniSilver: Now that we are safe for a while, we must relax for a bit, recollect our mind and figure out how to rescue Arrietty.
+OniSilver: Now that we are safe for a while we must relax for a bit, recollect our minds and figure out how to find and rescue Arrietty.

 UlalaMolly Sad: I really hope she is doing okay...